 If you miss a payment by more than 60 days, your interest rate will go up.
 This isn't as bad when compared to other options like variable or cash advance rates which can sometimes be over 21%.
 But if 22% sounds much better then keep reading!

 The APR is an important factor in determining how much you should be billed each month for your credit card.
-With annual interest rates, the amount of fees and taxes associated with using this product are calculated based on a 365-day year which means it’s easy to see when there will come time where these monthly charges won’t match up anymore!
-To figure out what percentage increase or decrease we’ll experience due just from changing one number (the rate), divide by 100 then round down if necessary so that our answer has two digits after the decimal point – like .05 rather than 5%.
+With annual interest rates, the number of fees and taxes associated with using this product is calculated based on a 365-day year which means it's easy to see when there will come a time when these monthly charges won't match up anymore!
+To figure out what percentage increase or decrease we'll experience due just from changing one number (the rate), divide by 100 then round down if necessary so that our answer has two digits after the decimal point - like .05 rather than 5%.

 1. Determine your daily rate